Festival Dates Announced!!

 I'm going to be the hardest-working bluegrass-listening, adjective-pondering, hyphen-scattering music journalist either side of North Carolina.

-Very special thanks to our Sponsors and Media Partners who helped make 2012 and 2013 a huge success:
+Very special thanks to our Sponsors and Media Partners:

 Artists Appearing |